surifirstpin/biplus_documentation/version.1/SQL Runner.md

 ## Sorting Query Result

 In your query result you can view the data in ascending or descending order by applying sorting.
-To enable sorting Click on column header, to reverse the sorting order click on column headerthe second time.
+To enable sorting Click on column header, to reverse the sorting order click on column header for second time.